cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 The model can also be composed of multiple channels. $\mathcal{M}_{0} = \{ m_{c1}, m_{c2}, .... m_{cN}\}$.
 The expected observations which define the model is then the union of the sets of expected observations in each individual channel.

-Combining full models together is possible by combining their channels together, assuming that the channels are each independent.
+[Combining full models](/part2/settinguptheanalysis/#combination-of-multiple-datacards) is possible by combining their channels, assuming that the channels are mutually independent.

 ### Sets of Observation Models